 All sorts of electric motorcycles, including motor-driven cycles, mopeds (bikes with pedals), and commercial motorised EV scooters, require a licence, notably full-sized street-legal electric motorcycles.

 The problem with electric motorbikes is that the phrase encompasses a wide range of one, two, and three-wheeled electric vehicles with varying horsepower, features, and speeds.
-Electric motorcycles are frequently used interchangeably with electric bikes or e-bikes, as well as scooters.
+Electric motorcycles are frequently used interchangeably with e-bikes as well as scooters.
 After all, motorcycles are also referred to as motorbikes.
 And it is in this grey region that the majority of issues arise.

-Following the central definition of e-bikes, we may draw a boundary between what constitutes an electric bike and what constitutes an electric motorcycle.
+Following the central definition of e-bikes, we may draw a boundary between what constitutes an electric bike or an electric motorcycle.
 We can now say with absolute certainty that if you want to ride an electric motorcycle, you'll need a licence.

 The fact that the regulations governing their use and licence vary from state to state is one of the major hurdles, if not outright impediments, for persons looking to acquire and ride electric bikes.
 That said, it's always a good idea to check with your local motor vehicle registration (Department of Motor Vehicles in your state) and the bike's manufacturer about the legality and licence requirements for an electric motorcycle.